featbit/featbit/README.md

     <br>
 </h1>

-A scalable and high-performance **Feature Flags & Feature Management** platform that empowers all teams to deliver, control, experiment with, and monetize their software - a free replacement for Launchdarkly.
+A scalable and high-performance **Feature Flags & Feature Management** platform that empowers all teams to deliver, control, experiment with, and monetize their software - a free replacement for Launchdarkly and more.

 [More about FeatBit](/what_is_featbit.md) & [Why FeatBit](/why_featbit.md)